Ghostbusters (song): Music video

 The music video for the song was directed by Ivan Reitman, who also directed the Ghostbusters film, and produced by Jeffrey Abelson.
 It features a young woman played by actress Cindy Harrell who is haunted by a ghost portrayed by Parker, roaming a nearly all-black house interior (with vibrant neon designs outlining the sparse architectural and industrial features) until the woman finally calls the service.

-Directed by Reitman, the "Ghostbusters" music video was No. 1 on MTV and features cameos by celebrities Chevy Chase, Irene Cara, John Candy, Melissa Gilbert, Ollie E. Brown, Jeffrey Tambor, George Wendt, Al Franken, Danny DeVito, Carly Simon, Peter Falk and Teri Garr.
+Directed by Reitman, the "Ghostbusters" music video was No. 1 on MTV and features cameos from Chevy Chase, Irene Cara, John Candy, Melissa Gilbert, Ollie E. Brown, Jeffrey Tambor, George Wendt, Al Franken, Danny DeVito, Carly Simon, Peter Falk and Teri Garr.
 None of the actors were paid for participating but did so as a favor to Reitman.

 The video concludes with Parker and the stars of the film, in full Ghostbuster costume, dancing down the streets of New York City.
 Times Square was closed in order to film the scene, although a sizable crowd may still be seen in the background.
-The Ghostbusters also perform the same dance in the closing credits to The Real Ghostbusters cartoon series, as well as in a trailer for the 2009 Ghostbusters video game.
+The Ghostbusters also perform the same dance in the closing credits to The Real Ghostbusters, the cartoon spin-off, as well as in a trailer for the 2009 Ghostbusters video game.

 Lawsuit

-Shortly after the film's release, Huey Lewis sued Ray Parker Jr. for plagiarism, alleging that Parker had copied the melody (primarily the bassline) from Lewis's 1983 song "I Want a New Drug".
+Shortly after the film's release, Huey Lewis sued Ray Parker Jr. for plagiarism, alleging that Parker had copied the melody from Lewis's 1983 song "I Want a New Drug".
 The case was settled out of court in 1985 for an undisclosed sum and a confidentiality agreement that prohibited discussion of the case.
 According to Parker, there were several lawsuits at the time, because "when you sell that many records, I think everybody wants to say that they wrote the song."
 Parker later sued Lewis for breaching the confidentiality agreement in a 2001 episode of VH1's Behind the Music by reasserting that Parker stole the song.
 Regarding his case against Lewis, Parker said, "I got a lot of money out of that."
+Lewis said it was at least $30,000 in an interview with Dutch television NPO.
+The melody of both songs strongly resembles The Jackson Five's 1978 hit, "Shake Your Body (Down to the Ground)".

 In a 2004 article for Premiere magazine, the filmmakers admitted to using the song "I Want a New Drug" as temporary background music in many scenes.
 They also noted that they had offered to hire Huey Lewis and the News to write the main theme but the band had declined.
 The filmmakers then gave film footage, with Lewis's song in the background, to Parker to aid him in writing the theme song.